sprucelabsai/sprucebot-cli/README.md

 # sprucebot-cli
 Hey, I'm Sprucebot!
-This CLI was designed to give you the tools you need to help brick-and-mortar businesses thrive in the Internet age.
-Once I'm up and running in a store, you'll be able to react to real world events, such as guests entering or leaving.
+This CLI was designed to give you the tools you need to begin building skills to help brick-and-mortar businesses thrive in the Internet age.

-Once your skill is ready and making an impact, you can submit it to the Skills Marketplace so other boutiques, bars, retailers, etc. can start taking advantage of it.

-Remember, our goal is to connect people, not replace them.
+Our goal is to connect people, not replace them.
 So make sure your skill promotes human-to-human connection.

 [![Watch Vignette 1](images/video-poster.jpg?raw=true)](https://vimeo.com/196923365)

-# Skills Development
+## Skills Development
-Skills are how you give me new... well, skills.
-A skill is really analogous to an app.
-It needs to be fully featured and create a real world experience people remember.
-Keep in mind as you're out saving small business that the thing that makes brick-and-mortar unique is the fact that real people are interacting face-to-face.
+First there were desktop applications, then mobile apps, now we are entering the `Decade of the Skill`!  💥💥💥

+They are the next step App Evolution.
+They are interface agnostic.
+They react to real world events.
+My skills are different than most.

+Beyond reacting JUST voice commands, I can chat through pretty much any interface (sms, Facebook Messenger, etc.), I know when teammates arrive at work, when guests arrive at local businesses, when business owners ask to borrow a ladder from a neighbor, when guests message a business, EVEN WHEN SOMEONE BOOKS A HAIRCUT!! 💇

+*But, to be clear; I take privacy very seriously and as a Skills Developer, I'm not gonna share much  with you.
+Seriously, all you'll get is the guest's first name and a link to their profile photo in a few sizes.
+You can only access data your skill collects.*

+Anyway, what was I saying before things got all serious?

 It's the ultimate social network, and with your skills giving me the power to facilitate amazing experiences, brick-and-mortar, ma and pa shops will live long into the future. 🌲🤖